George Lee (dancer): Career

 Once in the United States, Lee attended the School of American Ballet on a full scholarship.
 Due to his talent, he was tutored and brought on tour by the principal dancer at the New York City Ballet André Eglevsky.
 In 1954, Lee danced in George Balanchine's The Nutcracker.
 He danced in the “Chinese Tea” dance.
-In 1958, Gene Kelly cast Lee for Richard Rodgers and Oscar Hammerstein's original production of the 'Flower Drum Song.'
+In 1958, Gene Kelly cast Lee for Richard Rodgers and Oscar Hammerstein's original production of Flower Drum Song.

 Lee went on tour for dancing and performed at the Riviera and El Rancho Hotel and Casino (formerly known as the Thunderbird).
 While he was still performing in Las Vegas, Nevada, Lee attended dealing school during the day to learn how to deal cards.
 In 1980, Lee retired from ballet and worked as a blackjack dealer in Las Vegas, Nevada for nearly 40 years.

 In 2024, Lee is featured in the journalist and filmmaker Jennifer Lin’s documentary Ten Times Better.
 The title of Ten Times Better was inspired by what Lee's mother had said to him when he moved to the United States, which was that if "you are going to America and it's all white people.
 You gotta be ten times better.
 Remember that, ten times better."
 Ten Times Better premiered on February 10, 2024 as part of the Dance on Camera Festival at the Lincoln Center.